Date - 29 October 2019

 SQRH Board Chair Derek Tuffield OAM was delighted to welcome over 60 consortium representatives, stakeholders, health providers, students and SQRH staff to the opening and outlined the successes achieved in increasing the number of students taking up rural clinical placements.

 Darling Downs Health Board Chair Mike Horan AM described SQRH as the “jewel in the crown” of the health training for the region and looked forward to the growth of the University Department of Rural Health on the Baillie Henderson Hospital campus.

 SQRH Director Associate Professor Geoff Argus said he took great pride in the achievements of the SQRH team and outlined the progress of the organisation since its inception in November 2017.

-The UQ Provost Aiden Byrne, USQ Chancellor John Dornbusch and USQ Vice Chancellor Geraldine Mackenzie agreed the official opening was a great success and demonstrated how SQRH is helping to build a sustainable rural health workforce through a strong foundation of collaboration.
+The UQ Provost Aiden Byrne, UniSQ Chancellor John Dornbusch and UniSQ Vice Chancellor Geraldine Mackenzie agreed the official opening was a great success and demonstrated how SQRH is helping to build a sustainable rural health workforce through a strong foundation of collaboration.